 by Rick Johnson

-Rick Johnson is a bestselling author of thirteen books on marriage and parenting, as well as a sought after speaker around the US and Canada.
+Rick Johnson is a bestselling author of ten books on marriage and parenting, as well as a sought after speaker around the US and Canada.
 He is the founder and director of a fathering skills ministry called Better Dads.
-Rick and his wife Suzanne live in northern Texas.
+Rick and his wife Suzanne have two adult children and live in Gresham, Oregon.
 You can find out more about Rick and his work at his website: betterdads.net.

 This article was excerpted from Rick’s book, A Man in the Making: Strategies to Help Your Son Succeed in Life, by Revell Publishing.